-SEFF has operated a service within the East Region of Northern Ireland for circa 3 years now, the service was developed for two core reasons;
+SEFF has operated a service within the East Region of Northern Ireland since 2020, the service was developed for two core reasons;

-- 1. A realisation that we were failing to provide a truly holistic set of services for our members located within this sub-Region of Northern Ireland, he vast majority of our efforts were concentrated within the West and South of the Country. - 2.
-An acknowledgement that there are substantive numbers of victims/ survivors living within the East Region who have never had access to victim/survivor support services, particularly outside of the greater Belfast area.
+- A realisation that we were failing to provide a truly holistic set of services for our members located within this sub-Region of Northern Ireland, he vast majority of our efforts were concentrated within the West and South of the Country. - An acknowledgement that there are substantive numbers of victims/ survivors living within the East Region who have never had access to victim/survivor support services, particularly outside of the greater Belfast area.